 American Airlines pilots sue to halt flights to China

-DALLAS (AP) — The pilots' union at American Airlines sued to block the carrier from flying to China and told members not to operate flight there because of the spreading coronavirus outbreak.
+DALLAS (AP) — The pilots' union at American Airlines sued on Thursday to stop the carrier from flying to China and told members not to operate flight s there because of the spreading coronavirus outbreak.

-The Allied Pilots Association, which represents American’s 15,000 pilots, filed the lawsuit Thursday in state district court in Dallas.
-The union cited the declaration by international health experts that the virus is a public health emergency.
+The Allied Pilots Association, which represents American’s 15,000 pilots, asked a state district court in Dallas for an injunction to halt the flights.
+The union cited declarations by international health experts that the virus is a public health emergency.

-“I am directing all APA pilots to cease flight operations between the United States and China,” union President Eric Ferguson said in note to pilots.
+“The safety and well-being of our crews and passengers must always be our highest priority — first, last, and always,” union President Eric Ferguson said in a statement.

+Ferguson noted that several international carriers have stopped flying to China.
+Union leaders asked American's management to do the same, he said, “but to date they have not canceled any U.S.-China flights.
+We are therefore compelled to seek injunctive relief.”

 American did not immediately respond for comment.

-Earlier this week, American announced that it will suspend flights between Los Angeles and China beginning Feb.
-9 but a union spokesman said the group wants them to be halted immediately, along with flights from Dallas-Fort Worth International Airport.
+Earlier this week, American announced that it will suspend flights between Los Angeles and both Beijing and Shanghai beginning Feb.
+9, while not changing the schedule of flights from Dallas-Fort Worth International Airport.
+The union is seeking to stop all the flights immediately.

+Union spokesman Dennis Tajer said some pilots expressed concern about flying to China, but American didn't force anyone to handle the flights.